rokath/trice/docs/TriceUserGuide.md

 - That is done silently for you during the next `trice update`.

 ####  18.1.4. <a name='Addinglegacysourceswithtricerefresh'></a>Adding legacy sources with `trice refresh`

+> depreciated, functionality will be removed in favor for no-ids functionality

 When including legacy library code in several different projects, each with its own **til.json** ID reference list you probably do not want the IDs inside the library code be changed.
 If you missed the option to use prober ID ranges starting your project  `trice refresh` could help: